open-mesh-mirror/doc/batman-adv/BATMAN_V.rst

    tasks in the mesh at the same time.

 B.A.T.M.A.N.
-V adopts the strategy of 'divide & conquer' to handle these different uses cases better: For neighbor discovery the [[ELP\|Echo Location Protocol (ELP)]] is introduced.
+V adopts the strategy of 'divide & conquer' to handle these different uses cases better: For neighbor discovery the :doc:`Echo Location Protocol (ELP) <ELP>` is introduced.
 This packet type is never forwarded or rebroadcasted in the mesh.
-The [[OGMv2\|Originator Messages version 2 (OGMv2)]] protocol remains responsible for flooding the mesh with link quality information and determining the overall path transmit qualities.
+The :doc:`Originator Messages version 2 (OGMv2) <OGMv2>` protocol remains responsible for flooding the mesh with link quality information and determining the overall path transmit qualities.

 The task separation (neighbor discovery vs mesh routing) bears the following advantages: